jscms/jsblog/wiki/blogshow.md

   * Category1/my.md
 * public/ : the default outputed folder.
   * index.html: frontpage
+  * index.json: the items list of this category
   * Category1/index.html
   * Category1/my.html
   * Category1/my.md
 * layouts/: the addtional layout path if any.
 * assets/ : the addtional assert path if any.
+* index.html: the main application entry

 CategoryPage(CollectionPage):